Skip to contents

 output_file

-A string with the base file name for the .csv to use (including path).
-Set to NULL to not save data (default).
+A string with the base file name for the .csv output (including path).
+Set to NULL to avoid saving data (default).

 plot_folder